MauryaRitesh/Face_ID/README.md

   To install tensorflow, hit the following in the terminal:

       pip install tensorflow
+      pip install opencv

+  I'm using OpenCV for taking a realtime image of our faces from our WebCamera and then Identify that image from the retrained model!
+  In this way, our program of face_ID will work.

+  NOTE: You must have a WebCamera, either on your Laptop or Computer!

   That's enough for (this)[] video.
   Also, you need to clone this Repository, to do so, hit the following: